- Entry Forms

 Pomona, CA 91768

-The Los Angeles International Wine Competition will acknowledge receipt of wine and spirits.
+The Los Angeles International Wine Competition will acknowledge receipt of wine.
 The Los Angeles International Wine Competition is not responsible for any customs charges.

 4. In view of the new homeland security regulations, and the prevailing laws regulating the shipment of alcoholic beverages, international shipments of wine must be cleared by a licensed broker with applicable importing licenses.